johnnyboysydney/Fanpage/README.md

 # ACDC
-Fan page created for exercise
+*Fan page created for exercise.
-ACDC Fansite
+*This website is a static HTML using semantic tags.
+*ACDC Fansite is currently hosted on Github Pages.